 the light of day.”

-To help tell her story in print — of beatings, an inner counselor and consoler whom she drew strength from, and a yearning to be better educated when advanced schooling wasn’t widely available to women — Nhambu called on St. Kate’s English major Jacqueline Mosio ’67 to be her editor.
+To help tell her story in print — of beatings, an inner voice she calls her counselor and consoler, and a yearning to be better educated when advanced schooling wasn’t widely available to women — Nhambu called on St. Kate’s English major Jacqueline Mosio ’67 to be her editor.

 “We met in our second semester, sophomore year, and it was an instant click,” says Nhambu, who was known as Mary Rose Ryan when she came to the University.
 “We’ve been friends every since.”
 In fact, Mosio is also the godmother to her two children.